What to Expect at Your Case Evaluation

-For your free case evaluation, fill out the form below, and someone will be in touch with you shortly.
+For your case evaluation, fill out the form below, and someone will be in touch with you shortly.
 Once we’ve evaluated your situation and determined that a consultation is in order, our staff will coordinate scheduling and other administrative matters with you.

 What Can I Expect at My Consultation?

 An initial consultation takes the case evaluation a step further.
 If the basic criteria for a match is there, then we will invite you to come in and meet our team.

 One of our team members will welcome you and meet with you for 30–60 minutes.
 During this time, they will gather more detailed information and ask personal questions.
 Be prepared to discuss your current situation, including details such as:

 - What steps you’ve taken to address the problem

 - What you’d like the situation to be

 - What it would mean to you if we could help you

 Through an initial consultation, you can better understand your options including pricing, and feel more empowered.

 The focus of the consultation will be about where you are and where you want to be.
 We will discuss aspects of your current situation and how your decisions will affect you and your family members.